precog/client-libraries/doc/src/visualization-api.v1.rst

 events : string OR array string
 	One or more (array of values) event names. end : timestamp
-	end of the time span
+	The end of the time span
 	The ``start`` and ``end`` paramater must be specified as a timestamp (number), Date or a parsable date string. path : string
 	The path where the events are stored.
 The path must alwyas begin with a slash ``/``.
 The ending slash is optional.